 The Director of SCED, or designee, will review the incident report to determine if further fact gathering is necessary or if sufficient information exists for the issuance of charges of violations of the Code.
-In general circumstances, a review of the incident report will be completed to make a determination to issue charges within fifteen (15) days of receipt of the incident report unless further fact gathering is determined necessary by the Director of SCED, or designee.
+In general circumstances, a review of the incident report will be completed to make a determination to issue charges or to conduct further fact gathering, if necessary, within fifteen (15) days of receipt of the incident report unless further fact gathering is determined necessary by the Director of SCED, or designee.